Entry-Level Firefighter Hiring Process Steps

 STEP 4: Physical Abilities Test (PAT)

 The PAT was developed to allow fire departments to obtain pools of trainable candidates who are physically able to perform essential job tasks at fire scenes.
 The test consists of multiple events that must be completed in a specific time period.
 Candidates must continuously progress along a predetermined path from event to event and complete the entire skills test.
-An orientation will be offered by appointment in March; a practice run in April, and a final timed run in May.
+An optional orientation session will be offered by appointment, followed by an appointment for a required first attempt at the test.
+Those who do not pass the first attempt will then be scheduled for a final attempt at the test.
 To learn more about the 2022 Fireground Physical Ability Test (FPAT), please watch the

 Fireground Physical Ability Test Video.